 Easy BBQ Ribs in Slow Cooker

-Today I’m sharing one of my favorite crockpot recipes.
+Today I’m sharing one of my favorite slow cooker recipes.
 These baby back ribs are made with a delicious homemade rib dry rub and a sweet and tangy barbecue sauce.
 If you don’t have the time or an outdoor smoker or grill, this slow cooker ribs recipe is perfect.
 It’s simple and still has tons of flavor.
 They are lip smacking good!

 I love that you can throw all of the ingredients in the crockpot and forget about it!
 These ribs taste amazing and will leave people thinking you slaved away in front of the smoker all day.

 The homemade rub gives them that delicious smoky flavor and the tangy barbecue sauce is absolutely to die for.
 Just as perfect for weeknight dinners or game day!